wteo/shoppingOrder/README.md

 Built this out of React.
 A food order app which you can select meals for home delivery.

-Please note that the order link doesn't work.
+You can add or remove food items and open and close cart.
+However, please note that the order link doesn't work.
 This is simply a test app I built to learn and understand the basics of React.

 Link website below: